 Common moving injuries

-On what to pay attention and what are common moving injuries, unfortunately?
+On what to pay attention to and what are common moving injuries, unfortunately?
 When changing the location, there are many things to take into consideration.
 Details are very important.
 Being prepared will keep you away from injuries while relocating and packing.

 What to do in Case of Injury?